Remove Car Scratches with Toothpaste – Does It Really Work?

 Yes!
-The mark was removed.
-The owner said that scratch has been there for over a year.
+We successfully removed the mark.
+The owner said the scratch had been there for over a year.

 These marks, on the other hand, have been on the owner’s car for several months.

-The car scratch below is the deepest one on this car.
+As shown below, the car scratch is the deepest one on this car.
 The paint is gone, exposing the primer.
 Was it removed with toothpaste?

 Want to learn more on this topic?
-Watch our video on DIY car scratch repair pens on YouTube and subscribe to our channel to get notifications when we upload new video content.
+Watch our video on DIY car scratch repair pens on YouTube.
+And if you subscribe to our channel, you’ll get notifications when we upload new video content.